Vistyy/todo-guard/docs/adr/005-claude-project-dir-support.md

 - Prevent path traversal by checking for `..` sequences
 - Ensure current working directory is within `CLAUDE_PROJECT_DIR`

-When validation fails, TDD Guard throws a descriptive error and the operation is blocked, preventing any file system access with invalid paths.
+When validation fails, Todo Guard throws a descriptive error and the operation is blocked, preventing any file system access with invalid paths.

 ## Consequences